2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 When breast cancer spreads to other tissues, it often loses its sensitivity to anti-cancer drugs.
-For the most common type of breast cancer, called estrogen receptor (ER)-positive, mutations in the ESR1 gene are a cause of resistance to anti-estrogen therapies called aromatase inhibitors (AI) and promote metastasis.
+For the most common type of breast cancer, estrogen receptor (ER)-positive, mutations in the ESR1 gene are a cause of resistance to anti-estrogen therapies called aromatase inhibitors (AI) and promote metastasis.
 Dr. Fuqua’s research is focused on finding ways to counter the effect of mutated ESR1 to improve treatment and prevention strategies for metastatic breast cancer (MBC).
 Her work could lead to new, more effective ways of managing ER-positive MBC.

 Progress Thus Far

 Dr. Fuqua and her team previously discovered that mutations in the ESR1 gene are the major drivers in the development of drug resistance leading to metastasis.
 More recently, they demonstrated that ESR1 mutations alter cell cycle checkpoints that normally regulate cell growth.
 Inhibiting these checkpoints in the laboratory significantly blocks metastasis.
-She and her team also revealed that PARP inhibitors, which target a DNA repair defect commonly seen in BRCA-associated and triple negative breast cancer, block the growth of ESR1-mutated tumors.
+She and her team also revealed that PARP inhibitors, which target a DNA repair defect commonly seen in BRCA-associated and triple negative breast cancer, reduce the growth of ESR1-mutated tumors.

 What’s next